 Grade Appeal: If you have questions or concerns with the final grade you receive in a course, you may file a grievance.
 You will need to follow the procedure outlined in the current DACC Student Handbook, which can be found at the end of the current DACC Catalog.

 Identity Authentication: DACC reserves the right to verify that you are the person registered for this course.
-You may be required to authenticate your identity by providing at least one form of government-issued identification and/or by attending one or more mandatory meetings.
-Misrepresentation of an academic or non-academic nature is a serious violation of the Student Code of Conduct and will be reported to the appropriate administrative official and adjudicated in accordance with the Student Code of Conduct.
+You may be required to authenticate your identity by providing at least one form of government-issued identification and/or by attending one or more mandatory meetings.-academic nature is a serious violation of the Student Code of Conduct and will be reported to the appropriate administrative official and adjudicated in accordance with the Student Code of Conduct.
 If you are found responsible for violating the Student Code of Conduct, disciplinary sanctions will be imposed including disciplinary probation, suspension, expulsion, and/or dismissal.
 Disciplinary sanctions may appear on your official academic transcript.

 Library Services: The library system offers a variety of resources in both print and non-print formats, and promotes leading-edge technology and electronic resources.
 The student college I.D. serves as a library card for checking out books, which are loaned for three weeks.
 If you would like more information, contact the Library Media Center at (575) 527-7555 or the East Mesa Library at (575) 528-7260 or the library at your campus.
 You can also visit the Library website.

 Office of Institutional Equity: NMSU policy prohibits discrimination on the basis of age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, retaliation, serious medical condition, sex, sexual orientation, spousal affiliation and protected veterans status.